JohnstonCode/svn-scm/README.md

 **Command Line Tools** is checked during installation and `C:\Program Files\TortoiseSVN\bin` is available in PATH.

+## Translations
+Please open an [issue](https://github.com/JohnstonCode/svn-scm/issues) with improvements to translations or create a [PR](https://github.com/JohnstonCode/svn-scm/pulls) to add a new languate.

 ## Feedback & Contributing

 * Please report any bugs, suggestions or documentation requests via the